 County Highways assessment Consideration would need to be given to site access and well as the impacts on the surrounding highway network including cumulatively with the adjacent West Midlands Interchange.
 Consultation with National Highways would be required.
 Site opportunities The site has clear distribution/logistics benefits through being close to the M6 (J12) and the West Midland Interchange proposal.
 The site would offer opportunities for the expansion of existing businesses or a location for new businesses within the district.
 The scale of the site gives it the potential to be strategic in nature.
 Supply chain opportunities exist relating to the proximity of the site to all of i54, ROF Featherstone, Hilton Cross and Four Ashes.
 Proposed for allocation?
 No. Site performs relatively well from a market perspective, having a clear advantage for distribution/logistics of being close to the M6 (J12) and the West Midland Interchange proposal.
 However, some initial concerns have been expressed by Staffordshire County Council highways team regarding if a suitable access is achievable and impact on the surrounding network.
-Major negative effects are also predicted in the Sustainability Appraisal, due to the site being in one of the more harmful Green Belt areas within the district.
-Furthermore, the supply/demand balance in the EDNA 2022 indicates that South Staffordshire's local needs can be met and that there is a 36ha surplus of strategic employment land available for cross boundary unmet needs increasing further when factoring in available supply at WMI.
-Considering the assessment undertaken on this site, and the significant contribution of 103.6ha (inc. minimum WMI contribution) available for export to the Black Country authorities, this site is not proposed for allocation.
+Major negative effects are also predicted in the Sustainability Appraisal, due to the site being in one of the more harmful Green Belt areas within the District.
+The supply/demand balance in the EDNA update 2024 indicates that South Staffordshire's local needs can be met and that there is a 27.6ha surplus of strategic employment land available for cross boundary unmet needs increasing further when factoring in available supply at WMI.
+When also factoring in the proposed new allocation at M6, Junction 13, this results in a potential significant contribution of 112.2ha (inc. minimum WMI contribution) available for export to the unmet needs of the Black Country FEMA.
+A need for strategic scale logistics and manufacturing across the wider region has been determined through the West Midlands Strategic Employment Sites Study (WMSESS).
+However, the site is in the Green Belt and it is the Council's choice not to release further Green Belt for employment land at this current time given the substantial pipeline of strategic employment land in the district, including an opportunity to allocate a further strategic site on non-Green Belt land (M6, Junction 13).
+Balancing the above factors, the site is not proposed for allocation.